scp(1) — Linux manual page

 program must understand ssh(1) options.

 -T Disable strict filename checking.
-By default when copying
+By default when

-unexpected or unwanted files.
-Because of differences in
+sending unexpected or unwanted files.
+Because of

-wildcards, these checks may cause wanted files to be
+interpret filename wildcards, these checks may cause

-rejected.
-This option disables these checks at the expense
+wanted files to be rejected.
+This option disables these

-of fully trusting that the server will not send unexpected
+checks at the expense of fully trusting that the server

 messages about their progress.
 This is helpful in